N-Tas/API/Readme.txt

 - Invokes the get_elem method of the BGManager, which is invoking the get_polynomial method of the instance of the DBManager.
 - The Database is opened and the row with the respective ID is retrieved.
 - If there is a polynomial behind the ID, the polynomial with its result, computed or not, are returned.
-- If there is no polynomial-data behind the ID, a None is returned.
+- If there is no polynomial-data behind the ID, Code 204 "No Content" is returned.
 - The retrieved data is prepared in a dictionary and returned to the API GET method.
 - The FastAPI converts the data directly into JSON.